-How Should a CEO Use Social Media?An interview with Author of "The Social CEO, How Social Media Can Make You A Stronger Leader"
+How Should a CEO Use Social Media?An interview with

 Many CEOs are nervous about the attention that social media can bring, while others see it as a powerful tool.
 Social media consultant and founder of The Social C-Suite, Damian Corbet is the author of a new book called The Social CEO: How Social Media Can Make You A Stronger Leader.
 In it, he discusses the relationship between the C-suite and social media.

 BRINK’s executive editor, Tom Carver, asks him why he thinks some CEOs have been slow to adapt to the social media age.

 Damian Corbet: The main reason they’ve been slow to adapt is probably fear — or a combination of fear and misunderstanding about what social media entails.
 A lot of them come from a school of thought where being a CEO or being in a senior leadership role requires a certain level of grandeur or gravitas.
 Social media exposes people to the outside world.
 To suddenly be open to questions from anybody, in any way, at any time, is quite a scary prospect.

 Tom Carver: You’ve coined the term “social CEO.”
 How do you define that person?
 What kind of characteristics would that sort of CEO have?